Skip to content

 // Try it

-$ python --name Camila
+$ python main.py --name Camila

 Hello Camila